phdonner/phdonner/README.md

 Right now my primary occupation is development of fiber optic network maintenance systems and tools.
 I'm doing more or less full-time voluntary work for our rural network cooperative: Luoteis-Kuhmon kyläverkko-osuuskunta.
 The cooperative is preparing a smart rural project.
 Please study the cooperative's [Smart Rural 27 pages](https://nettinoste.fi/wp/category/smart-rural-27/), in case you would like to have a look at the preparatory work that we have been doing.
 The pages are a mix of Finnish and English content, but most often with summaries in both directions.

+---

+## How to convert Markdown to HTML with PowerShell?

+I would like to collaborate with other devlopers willing to contribute in making PowerShell automation to a way of empowering rural developers.
+It could be important to state an example of how bottom-up oriented, open source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
+Here I'll start quite modestly by producing a simple test case.
+It is a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages.
+This task will be achieved without resorting to commercial services, such as Facebook or WhatsApp.
+Let's see where the project takes us.

 Planning is a conceptual activity.
 To be effective, we are trying to outline a workflow which will guide our work.
 The next subheadings are a list of some of the topics and immediate tasks that we are facing right now.
+O

 ```mermaid
 flowchart LR